-In accordance with Keeping Children Safe in Education 2019, the school will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.
+In accordance with Keeping Children Safe in Education 2020, the school will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.

-As required by Working Together to Safeguard Children, all allegations in respect of an individual who works at the school that fulfil any of the following criteria will be reported to the Designated Officer in the Local Authority (LADO) within one working day:
+As required by Keeping Children Safe in Education 2020, all allegations in respect of an individual who works at the school that fulfil any of the following criteria will be reported to the Designated Officer in the Local Authority (LADO) within one working day:

-- behaved in a way that has harmed a child, or may have harmed a child - possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates they may pose a risk of harm to children.
+- behaved in a way that has harmed a child, or may have harmed a child - possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates they may pose a risk of harm to children. - behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-The Designated Officer's contact number is 01926 743433.
+The Designated Officer's contact number is 01926 745376.
 Referrals to the Designated Officer should be submitted on a PoT MARF form and sent to lado@warwickshire.gov.uk.

-NB it is the headteacher's responsibility to contact and refer to the Designated Officer when necessary.
-The only exception is when the allegation is against the headteacher, in which instance the nominated governor will undertake that responsibility.
+NB it is the headteacher/principal's responsibility to contact and refer to the Designated Officer when necessary.
+The only exception is when the allegation is against the headteacher/principal, in which instance the nominated governor will undertake that responsibility.